Click here for a key to the symbols used. An explanation of acronyms may be found at the bottom of the page.

 This segment started at Route 49 (LRN 65).
 It was signed as Route 4, and ran to Route 89 (LRN 23) near Markleeville.

-This segment began at the Route 89/US 395 junction to the Nevada state line.
-It was co-signed as Route 4/Route 88.
+This segment began at Woodfords, where Route 88 splits off to the NE from Route 89 and continues to the Nevada state line.
+It was originally co-signed as Route 4/Route 88, but was Route 88 after 1964.

 Maintained by: Daniel P. Faigin